 From the atomic coordinates the program calculates a sum formula, which should agree with the entered sum formula.
-With inorganic entries, the sum formula is structured intellectually.
+With inorganic entries, the The atomic coordinates x, y, z are given with a sum formula is structured intellectually.
 If these two sum formulas do not match, a comment is automatically generated (see list of comments on page 13) and inserted.